Lp-regularity theory for semilinear stochastic partial differential equations with multiplicative white noise: Main results

-It should be mentioned that different conditions on $\lambda$ are required depending on the conditions of $\sigma(u)$.
-If $\sigma(u)$ has Lipschitz continuity and linear growth in $u$, $\lambda$ can be any positive real number; $\lambda\in(0,\infty)$.
-However, if $\sigma(u)$ is super-linear in $u$, we restrict the range of $\lambda$ as $\lambda\in(0,1/d)$.
-This difference comes from the fact that the nonlinear term $\sigma(u)$ affects the $L_q$ estimate of the solution.
-Additional explanations are included in Remarks \ref{remark:condition_on_lambda_1} and \ref{remark:condition_on_lambda_2}.
+It also should be mentioned that different assumptions regarding the diffusion coefficient $\sigma^k(u)$ lead to different regularity results, dependency results, and conditions on parameters.
+If $\sigma^k(u)$ has a Lipschitz continuity and linear growth in $u$, $\lambda$ can be any positive real number; $\lambda\in(0,\infty)$.
+However, if $\sigma^k(u) = \mu^k |u|^{1+\lambda_0}$ is super-linear in $u$, we restrict the range of $\lambda$ to $\lambda\in(0,1/d)$.
+This difference comes from the fact that the nonlinear term $\sigma^k(u)$ affects the $L_q$ estimate of the solution.
+Additional explanations are included in Remarks \ref{remark:condition_on_lambda_1}, \ref{remark: discussion of regularity in super-linear case}, \ref{remark:condition_on_lambda_2}, and \ref{remark:condition_on_lambda_3}.